 I was a bit nervous about jellyfish as it was still technically stinger season.
 We didn’t see anyone wearing the embarrassing looking stinger suits that you could hire from the dive shop but when we did go in the water, I was very vigilant about what was around me.

-I snorkelled around some sad looking coral off-shore where there were a few tropical fish hanging about but it was pretty disappointing after snorkelling the outer Great Barrier Reef the day before.
+I snorkeled around some sad looking coral off-shore where there were a few tropical fish hanging about but it was pretty disappointing after snorkeling the outer Great Barrier Reef the day before.
 It didn’t matter.
 I was happy just sitting in the warm translucent waters or soaking up the sun on the beach.